Caffeic acid

 DefinitionThis section has been translated automatically.

-Caffeic acid is the colloquial term for 3,4-dihydroxycinnamic acid.
-Caffeic acid as a derivative of cinnamic acid belongs to the phenolic acids and is widely spread in the plant kingdom.
+Caffeic acid is the abbreviation for 3,4-dihydroxycinnamic acid.
+Caffeic acid, a derivative of cinnamic acid, belongs to the phenolic acids and is widespread in the plant kingdom.
 Caffeic acid, for example, is contained in coffee in relevant quantities (about 25-75 mg of caffeic acid in a cup of coffee).
-Caffeic acid is a component of chlorogenic acid besides quinic acid.
+Along with quinic acid, caffeic acid is a component of chlorogenic acid.
 Caffeic acid is also contained in propolis, the putty resin of bees.
-Caffeic acid comes mainly from poplar buds, whose bud liquid is mixed with saliva and beeswax by the bee to form propolis.
+Caffeic acid comes mainly from poplar buds, whose bud fluid is mixed with saliva and beeswax by the bees to form propolis.
 Caffeic acid is also contained in Peru balsam.
-Caffeic acid can lead to allergic reactions, both as food allergy and contact allergy.
-The allergenic potency is rather than low
+Caffeic acid can lead to allergic reactions, both as a food allergy and as a contact allergy.
+The allergenic potency is considered to be rather low.

-Studies on the carcinogenicity of caffeic acid led to different results.
-Both carcinogenic and carcinoprotective effects were reported.
+Studies on the carcinogenicity of caffeic acid have led to different results.
+Both carcinogenic and carcinoprotective effects have been reported.

 LiteratureThis section has been translated automatically.